How to install OpenStackClient on Windows using Windows Subsystem for Linux on CREODIAS OpenStack Hosting

 source main-openrc.sh

-You will see the prompt for your password.
+You will see the prompt for password to your CREODIAS account.
 Type your password there and press Enter (the password is still being accepted even if you do not see the characters being typed).

 If your account has two factor authentication enabled, you will also see the prompt for your six-digit code.
 Open software which you use for generating such codes (for example KeePassXC or FreeOTP) and find your code there, as usual.
 Make sure that you enter it before it expires.
 If you think that you will not manage to enter your current code, wait until a new one is generated.